Elmiron Lawsuits Over Eye Damage

 One of the most common methods of testing for potential maculopathy or the progression of maculopathy is the Amsler Test.

-A number of Elmiron lawsuits have recently been filed that allege Janssen Pharmaceuticals failed to warn doctors or patients that serious pigmentary maculopathy can develop from long-term Elmiron use.
+Over 700 Elmiron lawsuits were filed that allege Janssen Pharmaceuticals failed to warn doctors or patients that serious pigmentary maculopathy can develop from long-term Elmiron use.

 The Elmiron label did not include any language describing pigmentary maculopathy or any type of maculopathy as a potential complication from Elmiron use.

-If you or a family member took Elmiron and suffered vision problems, you can contact the class action attorneys at Doyle APC for a free consultation.
+If you or a family member took Elmiron and suffered vision problems, contact us for a free case review.